TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 AceCAST uses MPI to enable it to run on multiple GPUs just like WRF does (when compiled for `dmpar`) to run on multiple CPU cores.
-The standard AceCAST distribution uses an OpenMPI build that is included with the NVIDIA HPC SDK installation (see :ref:`Installation`) and typically use the associated `mpirun` launcher to run `acecast.exe`.
+The standard AceCAST distribution uses an OpenMPI build that is included with the NVIDIA HPC SDK installation (see :ref:`installationguide`) and typically use the associated `mpirun` launcher to run `acecast.exe`.

 .. note::